RonT23/CIM/petri-net-sim/README.md

 ## Prerequisites

 This package is written in Python, making it largely hardware- and operating system-agnostic, so it should operate similarly across different systems.
 However, as development and testing were conducted in a Linux-based environment, it is recommend using a Linux environment to run the simulator.
-Most commands should also work on Windows via Windows Subsystem for Linux (WSL), or by using a virtual machine on a Windows host running one of the many Linux distros.
+Most commands should also work on Windows via Windows Subsystem for Linux (WSL), or by using a virtual machine on a Windows host running one of the many Linux distros available.

 The only requirement is Python version 3.5 or higher.
 Other than that, there are no additional dependencies to run the simulator.
+The required packages are installed if they are not already istalled through the package itself.

 ## Create Virtual Environment